Internal Wall Insulation

 Attach a grid of treated softwood battens to the wall.
 These should be at least 25mm thick and 50mm wide.
 Start with horizontal strips along the floor and ceiling then infill with vertical pieces at 600mm centres.
 Also frame around any openings such as windows.

-If the walls are irregular it’s essential to “pack out” the battens with extra slivers of timber between so that they are as straight and vertical as possible.
-A spirit level and/or laser lever will be essential for this purpose.
+If the walls are irregular it’s essential to “pack out” the battens with shims so that they are as straight and vertical as possible.
+A spirit level and/or laser lever will be useful for this purpose.
+Strips of damp-proof material can also be sandwiched between the battens and the wall as an extra protection against rotting of the timber.

 One of the benefits of this method is that the battens form a small void behind the insulation where electrical cables can be routed, without cutting into either the brick or insulation.
 You may need to cut notches in some of the battens for cables to pass through.